Art Linkletter: Awards and honors

 Linkletter received a lifetime achievement Daytime Emmy award in 2003.
 He was inducted into the National Speakers Association Speaker Hall of Fame.
 He also received honorary degrees from several universities, including his alma mater, San Diego State University; Pepperdine University; and the University of Prince Edward Island.
 For his contribution to television, he was honored with a star on the Hollywood Walk of Fame, located on 1560 Vine Street.
 Linkletter received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Lowell Thomas in 1975.
+Linkletter quipped that "turning out plaques for television stars is one of our greatest industries," commenting on the number of small town honors he was given.

 Personal life

 Linkletter had one of the longest marriages of any well-known person in America, at nearly 75 years.
 It was the longest Hollywood marriage of all time (prior to his death), and it currently ranks as the third-longest Hollywood marriage of all time.
-However, Art was a serial adulterer.
-Bob Denver of Gilligan's Island fame once remarked that Linkletter "got more ass than a toilet seat."
-He married Lois Foerster on November 25, 1935, and they had five children: Arthur Jack, Dawn, Robert, Sharon and Diane.
+He married Lois Foerster on November 25, 1935, and they had five children: Arthur Jack (known as Jack), Dawn, Robert, Sharon and Diane.
 Lois Foerster Linkletter survived her husband by sixteen months, dying at the age of 95 on October 11, 2011.
 They outlived three of their five children.

 On October 4, 1969, 20-year-old Diane died after jumping out of her sixth-floor kitchen window.
 Linkletter claimed that her death was drug-related because she was on, or having a flashback from, an LSD trip (toxicology tests later determined there were no drugs in Diane's system at the time of her death).
 After Diane's death, Linkletter spoke out against drugs to prevent children from straying into a drug habit.
 On October 24, 1969, he said "Anybody who has said anything which would encourage my daughter to take LSD was unwittingly a part of being her murderer."
 His record, "We Love You, Call Collect", recorded before her death, featured a discussion about permissiveness in modern society, along with a rebuttal by Diane, titled "Dear Mom and Dad".
 The record won a 1970 Grammy Award for the "Best Spoken Word Recording".

 Son Robert Linkletter died in an automobile accident on September 12, 1980.
-Another son, Arthur, died from lymphoma in 2007.
+Another son, Jack Linkletter, died from lymphoma in 2007.

 In early 2008, Linkletter suffered a mild stroke.
 He died on May 26, 2010, at age 97 at his home in Bel Air, Los Angeles, California.

 After his death, Phyllis Diller stated, "In a couple of months Art Linkletter would have been 98 years old, a full life of fun and goodness, an orphan who made it to the top.
 What a guy."
-He was survived by his wife Lois, and daughters Dawn Griffin and Sharon Linkletter, as well as seven grandchildren and 15 great-grandchildren.
-Alexis Linkletter, his oldest great grandchild, has pursued a career in broadcasting and hosts a number of popular crime podcasts and produces documentary television.